Tag Archive for: clinical trials

 Katherine Banwell:

-Yes, yes.
-How can patients find out about a trial that might be right for them?
+Well, how can patients find out about clinical trials and what might be right for them?
+Where should they start?

 Katherine Banwell: